The Ultimate 7 Days Jordan Road Trip Itinerary

 406 KM - 6H10

-Today you cover the longest distance of the entire road trip.
-You drive from Aqaba all the way to Jerash.
+Today we covered the longest distance of the entire road trip.
+We drove from Aqaba all the way to Jerash.
 Along the way, there were a few interesting places where we could stop, to break the long trip.
-There is a shorter way to get from Aqaba to Jerash, but we loved the mapped out detour that Jordan Nomads suggested.
-This way, we drove along a different road than we did on the way there and we saw see things along the way that we had not seen yet in this breathtaking Jordan.
+There is a shorter way to get from Aqaba to Jerash, but we loved the mapped-out detour that Jordan Nomads suggested.
+This way, we drove along a different road than we did on the way there and we saw things along the way that we had not seen yet in this breathtaking Jordan.

-In the evening, you will sleep close to the archeological site of Jerash, which we found very convenient to be able to visit it early the next morning.
+In the evening, we slept close to the archeological site of Jerash, which we found very convenient to be able to visit early the next morning.

 Grand canyon viewpoint

-One of the beautiful stops on this route is the Grand Canyon View.
+One of the beautiful stops on this part of this Jordan itinerary is the Grand Canyon View.
 It is a panoramic view of one of the many canyons in the region.
 We found it definitely worth stopping there to enjoy the view.
 There is a small cafe, where you can also go to the toilet and have a drink.

 Grand canyon viewpoint